johnsiilver/webgear/README.md

 Nothing is worse than changing a CSS element and watching the whole page change.

-Some years ago someonecame up with the idea of web components: https://developer.mozilla.org/en-US/docs/Web/Web_Components
+Some years ago someone came up with the idea of web components: https://developer.mozilla.org/en-US/docs/Web/Web_Components

 My first experience with these was in Dart using Polymer.
 However after they canned the Dart version, I decided I never wanted to use either tech again (nope, not even with Flutter).

-But having reusable components (though I think this is less compelling) and having custom tags with encapsulated CSS was somethign I missed.
+But having reusable components and custom tags with encapsulated CSS was somethign I missed.

 However adding components way more difficult than it had to be, relying on Javascript nastiness.